 Exact instructions on how to apply DNS records vary between providers:

 The information that you will need to copy over when you update your DNS records is displayed in the "Host/Key" and "Value" columns in step 2 of the ‘add a new custom email domain’ process.
-Each table cell can be easily copied to the clipboard by hovering over the text and choosing "Click to copy".
+Each table cell can be easily copied to the clipboard by selecting the text and choosing "Click to copy".

 Only the 2 records in step 2 are required, if you have added FreeAgent specific records to this domain in the past, they can be now removed.